Martin E. ThornthwaiteMartin Thornthwaite Clark Hill

 Labor & Employment

-- Obtained a temporary injunction against defendants, a former manager and Fort Worth office head, and an insurance business competitor, after a contested multi-day injunction hearing that, among other restrictions, prohibited competition with respect to writing insurance policies within 75 miles of the client insurance company's Fort Worth corporate office.
-A Final Judgment and Permanent Injunction were later secured against the defendants in the 67th Judicial District Court of Tarrant County, Texas (Cause No. 067-291420-17).
+- Obtained a temporary injunction against defendants, a former manager/office head and an insurance business competitor, after a contested multi-day injunction hearing that, among other restrictions, prohibited competition with respect to writing insurance policies within 75 miles of the client insurance company's Fort Worth corporate office.
+A Final Judgment and Permanent Injunction was later secured against the defendants including an award of $350,000 and a permanent injunction through March 31, 2019, in the 67th Judicial District Court of Tarrant County, Texas (Cause No. 067-291420-17).

 - Obtained a temporary restraining order and an agreed temporary injunction against a client's former branch manager consistent with the non-compete and non-solicitation covenants of the former branch manager's employment agreement after the employee attempted to gain employment with a competitor in the 79th Judicial District Court in Jim Wells County, Texas (Cause No. 16-05-55994-CV).